opensafely/documentation/docs/study-def-tricks.md

 ```

-A neater way of doing this is to wrap the variable signature in a function and loop that function over each code in the codelist:
+A neater way of doing this is to wrap the variable in a function and loop that function over each code in the codelist:

 ```py